rdiez/Tools/OpenVPN/README.txt

           You may find that date inconvenient.
 Therefore, uncomment the lines with variables EASYRSA_CA_EXPIRE and EASYRSA_CERT_EXPIRE, and adjust their values accordingly.

-        - Upgrade from the default RSA cryptography to Elliptic Curve.
+        - Upgrade from the default RSA and Diffie Hellman cryptography to Elliptic Curve.
           Uncomment the lines with these variables and set their values as follows: set_var EASYRSA_ALGO ec
             set_var EASYRSA_CURVE secp521r1